rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 +++
 The development commenced in December 2020 and the next release of RsyncOSX will be sometime before summer 2021.
 The next version is build for **macOS Big Sur** only.

 SwiftUI is **a framework for UI**.
 Compared to a Swift, Storyboard and View Controllers application, the numbers of codelines to create the UI with SwiftUI is minimal.
-Programming the UI in SwiftUI is **declarative programming** and not imperativ.
+Programming the UI in SwiftUI is **declarative** and not imperativ.
 The code for the model part is traditional Swift code.

 And to be honest, **the future of RsyncOSX is SwiftUI**.
 And it is **really fun to code in SwiftUI**.
 The code for UI is minimal and separated from the Model (MVC).
 By hiding application logic and actions in properties, functions and closures will simplify the code and make more easy to read.
 The declarative paradigm makes the code for the UI clean and easy to follow.

 ## What is in the alpha versions

 There are lot of reused code within the Model part of next version, but all of the code for UI is new.
 That means the UI is also changed, to the better in my opinion.
 The reused code is classes like reading and saving data to permanent store, execution of tasks, logging of execution of tasks, scheduling and so on.
-There is **no administration** (create, edit and delete) of configurations, schedules and logs in the alpha version yet.
+There is for the moment **no administration** (create, edit and delete) of configurations, schedules and logs in this version yet.
 The alpha version reads the current default profile and other profiles created in RsyncOSX.
-And it reads all settings in user profile.
 If you want to test the alpha version, please use RsyncOSX to **administrate** (create, edit and delete) configurations.

 The following is in the alpha version (updated as new features are implemented):